top of page

 From the cruise ship you can see most of the harbor and the activities listed below, meaning everything is walking distance.
 This is a beautiful thing when in the other ports you will find yourself on trains or buses a lot of the time.

-Shimizu is also bound to be the first stop on your Japan cruise itinerary (learn more about Japan cruise options here), given its close proximity to your departure point of Yokohama port south of Tokyo, so you'll appreciate the chance to relax a bit.
+Shimizu is also bound to be the first stop on your Japan cruise itinerary, given its close proximity to your departure point of Yokohama port south of Tokyo, so you'll appreciate the chance to relax a bit.

 mountainous backdrop to a harbor view with marine terminal and ferris wheel